Introduction

 Instructions on how to install openocd-esp32 for your platform can be found in the Espressif documentation.

-Once installed, it's as simple as running openocd with the correct scripts.
-For chips with the built-in USB JTAG, there is normally a config that will work out of the box, for example on the ESP32-C3:
+Once installed, it's as simple as running openocd with the correct arguments.
+For chips with the built-in USB-JTAG-SERIAL peripheral, there is normally a config file that will work out of the box, for example on the ESP32-C3:

 openocd -f board/esp32c3-builtin.cfg